weston-bailey/RESTful-API-planning/README.md

 | PUT/PATCH            | `/blogs/:blog_id`       | UPDATE  | No data, or updated blog `{  blog }`    | can send back a status `304` (no content), a redirect to where to find data (GET `/blogs/:blog_id`) or just the new user data |
 | DELETE               | `/blogs/:blog_id`       | DESTROY | No data                                 | can send back a status `304` (no content), a redirect to where to find data (GET `/blogs`)                                    |

 Notice that the one URL that deviates from the users chart is `POST`ing a new blog, since a relationship is involved.
+A blog cannot be made without a user being involved, which is why this is the only way to create a new blog.

 What about retrieving all of a single users blogs?
 It is present state, `GET /users/:user_id`, could serve this purpose; sending all of the user data to display including their blogs, but depending on how your API needed to serve data, it would make sense in some circumstances to have a `POST /users/:user_id/blogs` to retrieve all of the blog made by the user with an id of `:user_id`.
 </details>